katnykiel/katnykiel.github.io/content/docs/strachan-lab/atomate2-setup.md

 If you don't already have access, ask Kat (or another group member) about getting access to VASP in our HPC environment.

+A VASP 5.4.4 executable is available at `/depot/prism/apps/vasp_std`

 ### MongoDB

 If you're not familiar with MongoDB already, it is a database that stores information as *documents*.
 In atomate2, a document often corresponds with a VASP run, an intermediate script, or some post-processing analysis.
 It's worth getting some basic familiarity with the MongoDB syntax, as it is the main way to query documents in the database.
 The idea here is that instead of keeping track of runs through messy file structures in temporary scratch directories across different HPC systems, you can just query for the run you want based on the run details (system of interest, calculation type, user-supplied tags).